 Another benefit of social media publishing is that it gives campaigns access to valuable voter insights.

-Through careful monitoring of mentions and interactions on social networks, campaigns can understand what messages resonate most strongly with voters, which issues are most important, and even which demographics they should focus their efforts on engaging with.
+Through careful monitoring of mentions and interactions on social networks, campaigns can understand what messages resonate most strongly with voters, which issues are most important, and even which demographics they should focus on engaging with.
 This data type can be invaluable when it comes time to craft a winning strategy for Election Day.

 An active presence on social media helps candidates build name recognition among voters.